wlzhao22/clecture/README.md

 ## Compile
 One can compile slides of every lecture with "pdflatex" smoothly.
-For example
+For instance
 ```
 pdflatex lec1.tex
 ```